neat-monte/manganace/README.md

 - Both Linux and Windows are supported.
 - 16 GB of RAM
-- High-end NVIDIA GPU with at least 16 GB of DRAM. (**NOTE:** I have developed this with 8GB of DRAM and it worked)
+- High-end NVIDIA GPU with at least 16 GB of DRAM.

+(**NOTE:** I have developed this with 8GB of DRAM and it worked well)

 ## How to setup:

 1. Setup the backend ([see backend documentation](backend/README.md))
 2. Setup the frontend ([see frontend documentation](frontend/README.md))
-3. Run both projects in parallel either via two separate terminals or make use of run configurations provided by Pycharm or any other IDE you like.
+3. Run both projects in parallel either via two separate terminals or make use of run configurations provided by [PyCharm](https://www.jetbrains.com/pycharm/) or any other IDE you like.
+You can also run backend on [PyCharm](https://www.jetbrains.com/pycharm/) and frontend on [Visual Studio Code](https://code.visualstudio.com/).

 In case you have any questions or are continuing the work on this project and require assistance, please do not hesitate to contact me via [my student email](mailto:m.makelis@student.ru.nl).